 However, if you are going to experience extremely high levels of traffic or you deal with downloads coming from your site, it’s a good idea to consider cloud hosting either for your site, or the files that your customers may want to download.

 What Is My Next Move?

-If you’re ready to get a server running in Hong Kong then check out our page.
+If you’re ready to get cloud hosting in Hong Kong then check out our page.
 It shows you what you should be looking for from Hong Kong hosting.
-If you have any questions, drop us a message and we’ll be happy to help!
+If you have any questions, or you are looking to host your website in mainland China, then drop us a message and we’ll be happy to help!